Twelve Month Woodworking Course – Rowden Atelier

 Fine furniture is not just about using the tools and unique design – it is a shift in mindset.
 Rowden’s tuition team looks to instil a high standard of precision, care, and quality in each student’s work.
 We empower them to explore and harness their creative potential.
 Quality is the primary marker at Rowden, not the quantity of furniture produced.

-You will find out about where time spent at Rowden can lead to on our alumni page.
+You will find out what time spent at Rowden can lead to on our alumni page.

 Logistics: Getting to Rowden

-Every year around 99% of our students are coming from elsewhere in the UK or the world.
-Many are here with a previous career behind them, some coming as an alternative to university.
-Students at Rowden are anywhere between 18 and 80.
-Universally there are logistics to consider.
+Every year, approximately 99% of our students come from elsewhere in the UK or abroad.
+Many are here with a previous career behind them, while others are coming as an alternative to university.
+Students at Rowden range in age from 18 to 80.
+Universally, there are logistics to consider.

 Can I do this?
 Where will I live?
-Where is good for my family?
+Where is suitable for my family?
 How will I get around?
 What is Devon or the UK like?
 We can help with all of these questions.
-Our FAQ’s page should answer most but get in touch if you would like to discuss your specific situation.
+Our FAQ page should answer most, but get in touch if you would like to discuss your specific situation.

 Our intakes occur in February, June, September and November each year.
-Each intake is small, but the exact size will depend on the space we have available.
+Each intake is small, but the exact size will depend on the available space.
 Course payments are spread over instalments, and a deposit is necessary to confirm a place with us.
-Depending on your situation and start date additional funding may be available, either through our DBS Designer/Maker Bursary or QEST, supporting excellence in British craftsmanship.
+Depending on your situation and start date, additional funding may be available, either through our DBS Designer/Maker Bursary or QEST, supporting excellence in British craftsmanship.

 Course Tuition Fees: